DD Disruptive Director

 Pre-order open · First edition ships May 2026

-Better questions for the boardroom.
+A new operating model for the boardroom.

 May 2026